 5. What few people ask but everyone should: “What’s the best way to manage my passwords?”

 - Do you want to feel safer when banking online or doing anything else online that requires creating an account?
-Get a password manager like LastPass or 1Password, and store every single username, password, online account, and more in a single vault.
+Get a password manager and store every single username, password, online account, and more in a single vault.

 - A password manager will even generate very strong passwords for you to use.
 You won’t need to remember any of them anyway.